zanuka/leaderport-core-ui/README.md

 - Multiple leaderboards
 - Time-based competitions

-These additional features would further explore Valkey's capabilities and showcase its versatility in game development scenarios.
+These additional features would further explore capabilities and showcase its versatility in game development scenarios.
 The leaderboard should be useful for game developers, hobbyists, and projects that require high-performance web applications.

 ## Technical Details